 Business has reaped the rewards of new technologies but is also vulnerable to the disruption they unleash.
-For every Netflix – dynamic, innovative companies that use technology to capture a market – there’s a Blockbuster, succumbing to disruption because its leaders failed to anticipate the future.
+For every Netflix – dynamic, innovative companies that use tech to capture a market – there’s a Blockbuster, succumbing to disruption because its leaders failed to anticipate the future.
 From AI and robotics to blockchain and cybersecurity, Stern Speakers’ roster features visionary women from leading institutions and organizations who are strategically steering companies toward realizing the full potential of emerging technologies.

 DECIPHERING THE FUTURE

 Isha Datar, pioneer in the emerging field of cellular agriculture, is motivated by an acute awareness to sustain our consumption habits: in the long run we will need to embrace methods of synthetic meat, egg and dairy production.

 Arguably, the most transformative new technologies are those related to AI, robotics and their practical applications for business, health care and education.
 While Dr. Rosalind Picard, pioneer of affective computing, focuses on using AI to create wearable devices for monitoring health, Dr. Ayanna Howard is building a new generation of robots that can perform vital roles in education and in treating children with disabilities.

 Dr. Rana el Kaliouby, co-host of PBS’s Nova Wonders series, is a leading authority on “Emotion AI” – the programming of technology to understand (and react to) how humans experience pain, joy and happiness – which will have vast utility across multiple industries.
 Dr. Pattie Maes, meanwhile, takes a different direction: rather than developing more sophisticated robots, she is creating intelligent devices that aid, augment and enhance humans.